 TrilioVault is the only OpenStack-native data protection solution on the market.
 Check out what makes TrilioVault so unique.

 Native OpenStack Backup and Recovery

-An ideal backup solution would act like any other OpenStack service that a tenant consumes — applying the backup policies to its workloads.
+An ideal backup software would act like any other OpenStack service that a tenant consumes — applying the backup policies to its workloads.
 Further, and just as importantly, the backup process must not disrupt running workloads, respecting required availability and performance.
-In addition to full backup abilities, the backup solution must support incremental backups so that only changes are transferred, alleviating burdens on the backup storage appliances.
-Moreover, cloud workloads today span multiple VMs, so this product or service must have the ability to back up workloads that span multiple VMs.
+In addition to full backup abilities, the backup solution must support incremental snapshot images so that only changes are transferred, alleviating burdens on the backup storage appliances.
+Moreover, cloud workloads today span multiple virtual machines (VMs), so this product or service must have the ability to back up workloads that span multiple VMs.

 While there are some open source options when it comes to backing up OpenStack, these solutions fail to capture entire workloads incrementally forever, and typically don’t offer a one-click restore option in the event of a disaster.
 Here are the criteria you should consider when shopping for OpenStack backup and recovery solutions:

 - Tenant-Administered Backup and Recovery